Understanding the Root Causes of TMJ Dysfunction

 - Neuropsychological factors,

-- Articular disc displacement.
+- Articular disc displacement,

 - Arthralgia or arthritis.

-(Dworkin SF, LeResche L., 1992)
+(Source: Dworkin SF, LeResche L., 1992)

-What is the Cause of Jaw Clicking?
+What Triggers Jaw Clicking?

-TMJ Dysfunction – Abnormal Opening
+TMJ Dysfunction – Irregular Opening

 TMJ Dysfunction – Abnormal Closing